The Flying Farmers’ Association Ltd. was formed in the United Kingdom in 1974.

 The Association is open to any farmer, forester or landowner who owns an aircraft or operates an airstrip.
-Those whose work in businesses is related to agriculture may also be eligible to join.
+Those who work in businesses related to agriculture may also be eligible to join.

 We aim to be recognised by all the major bodies within aviation by having representatives at GAAC, GAP and GASCo.
-We also donate 10% of our membership fees to AOPA, LAC, GAAC and GASCo.
+We also donate up to 20% of our membership fees to AOPA, LAC, GAAC and GASCo.
 By so doing, our voice is heard at their meetings in order to try and protect our right and privaledge to be able to fly from and operate our own strips.

 We cooperate and keep a good relationship with Search and Rescue, the Border Agency, Special Branch and the Air Ambulence.

 We issue regular newsletters, which are of great interest to our members.
 The newsletter and this website contain:-